mui/material-ui/docs/src/pages/demos/switches/switches.md

 {{"demo": "pages/demos/switches/SwitchesGroup.js"}}

-## Customized Switches
+## Customized switches

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here's an example of how you can change the color of a Switch, and an iOS style Switch.
+If you have read the [overrides documentation page](/customization/overrides/) and you are still not confident jumping in, here are some examples of how you can customize the component.

-⚠️ While the material design specification encourages theming, these examples are off the beaten path.

 {{"demo": "pages/demos/switches/CustomizedSwitches.js"}}